-Although ATP III reduced the normal limits of plasma triglycerides as lower than 150 mg/dL in 2001 (18), much lower values may indicate better health conditions (15-17).
-For example, the greatest number of clinical and laboratory deteriorations was observed just above the plasma triglycerides value of 60 mg/dL in the above study (17).
-Similar to the present study, prevalence of smoking was the highest with the highest triglycerides values in the other study (16) that may also indicate the inflammatory role of smoking in the metabolic syndrome, since triglycerides may actually be sensitive acute phase reactants in the plasma.
-In the above study (16), the mean age, male ratio, smoking, BMI, FPG, WCH, HT, DM, and COPD increased parallel to the increased plasma triglycerides values from the first up to the fifth groups, gradually.
-On the other hand, increased plasma triglycerides values by aging may be secondary to the aging-induced decreased physical and mental stresses, those eventually terminate with onset of excess weight and its consequences.
-Although the borderline high triglycerides values (150-199 mg/dL) is seen together with physical inactivity and overweight, the high (200-499 mg/dL) and very high triglycerides values (500 mg/dL and greater) may be secondary to smoking, genetic factors, and terminal consequences of the metabolic syndrome such as obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD, and stroke (18).
+Although ATP III reduced the normal limits of plasma triglycerides as lower than 150 mg/dL in 2001 (16), much lower values may indicate better health conditions (13, 14).
+For example, in one of the above studies of ours (15), we included 875 cases (370 males), and the mean BMI was only normal in patients with plasma triglycerides values lower than 60 mg/dL.
+FPG, LDL, WCH, HT, DM, COPD, CHD, and CRD were all deteriorated parallel to the increased male ratio, smoking, aging, excess weight, and plasma triglycerides values (15).
+Interestingly, the greatest number of deteriorations was observed just above the plasma triglycerides value of 60 mg/dL (15).
+Similar to the present study, prevalence of smoking was the highest in the group with the highest triglycerides values in the other study (14) which may also indicate the inflammatory role of smoking in the metabolic syndrome, since triglycerides may actually be one of the most sensitive acute phase reactants in the plasma.
+In the above study (14), the mean age, male ratio, smoking, BMI, FPG, WCH, HT, DM, and COPD increased parallel to the increased plasma triglycerides values from the first up to the fifth groups, gradually.
+On the other hand, increased plasma triglycerides values by aging may be secondary to the aging-induced decreased physical and mental stresses, which eventually terminate with onset of excess weight and its consequences.
+Although the borderline high triglycerides values (150-199 mg/dL) is seen together with physical inactivity and overweight, the high (200-499 mg/dL) and very high triglycerides values (500 mg/dL and greater) may be secondary to smoking, genetic factors, and terminal consequences of the metabolic syndrome such as obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD, and stroke (16).
 But although the underlying causes of the borderline high, high, and very high plasma triglycerides values may be a little bit different, probably risks of the terminal consequences do not change in them.
-For example, prevalence of HT, DM, and COPD were the highest in the group with the highest triglycerides values in the above study (16).
-Eventually, although some authors reported that lipid assessment can be simplified as the measurements of total cholesterol and HDL values alone (44), the present study and most others indicated significant relationships between plasma triglycerides, HDL, and LDL values and terminal consequences of the metabolic syndrome (33, 45).
+For example, prevalence of HT, DM, and COPD were the highest in the group with the highest triglycerides values in the above study (14).
+Eventually, although some authors reported that lipid assessment can be simplified as the measurements of total cholesterol and HDL values alone (40), the present study and most others indicated significant relationships between plasma triglycerides, HDL, and LDL values and terminal consequences of the metabolic syndrome (31, 41).